jiangwenyuan/nuster/README.md

 # Cache Management

-Cache can be managed via a manager API which endpoints is defined by `uri` and can be accessed by making POST requests along with some headers.
+Cache can be managed via a manager API which endpoints is defined by `uri` and can be accessed by making HTTP requests along with some headers.

 **Eanble and define the endpoint**